hydrabank/songfish/README.md

 # Songfish

 An open-sourced music-focused bot for Discord.
 Its' public instance is an invite-only Discord bot called Songfish.
-However, its' internal codename is Edward.
+However, Songfish also has a more exclusive variant with a dedicated voice server, called Edward's Tunes.

 ## To-do list
 - [x] Basic music playback (play, pause)